Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: ensemble asteroseismology

 \subsection{Distributions of the identified modes}

 The mean behaviour of the identified modes of the full sample over the wavelength is very similar to the hand-selected sample in Fig.~\ref{fig:violin_manual}.
 However, we find a slightly clearer separation between the two considered non-radial modes.
-Notably the distributions of $A_T/A_\mathrm{BP}$ for $l=1,2$ shown in Fig.~\ref{fig:violin_mc} are bimodal in the TESS amplitude but not in the other photometric bands.
+Notably the distribution of $A_T/A_\mathrm{BP}$ for $l=1$ shown in Fig.~\ref{fig:violin_mc} has a heavy tail in the TESS amplitude but not in the other photometric bands.

 Figure~\ref{fig:mc_ids} shows an amplitude ratio diagram similar to Fig.~\ref{fig:multicolor} colour-coded by the determined mode degree.
 The distribution of mode degrees follows the expected distributions with $l=2$ modes in the top right (orange) at the highest amplitude ratios.
 Stars with $l=1$ as their primary mode degree are located in the central part (blue) and radial modes $l=0$ in the lower left (green).